-The European Commission is among the largest donors providing life-saving and emergency aid.
-In 2015, it supported the treatment of over 200 000 children under five years old suffering from Severe Acute Malnutrition.
-In 2016, more than 265 000 severely malnourished children are planned for treatment on EU funds, which will cover 66% of the national caseload.
+The European Commission is among the largest donors providing life-saving and emergency aid in Niger.
+In 2016, it supported the treatment of over 265 000 children under five years old suffering from severe acute malnutrition, including those who fled violence in Nigeria and Mali.
+This represents approximately 70% of the total national caseload treated, estimated at 400 000.

 The EU's humanitarian response also goes to the prevention of severe acute malnutrition in the most vulnerable regions.
 Food assistance is provided mostly through cash and vouchers’ schemes associated with complementary nutritional food rations to children from 6-23 months old as well as pregnant and breastfeeding women from very poor and vulnerable households.